 Lago di Como is truly a bucket list destination for anyone coming to visit Italy.
 It’s the essence of what people think of when the Mediterranean peninsula comes to mind – geographical wonder, charming villages, exceptional cuisine – all with a luxe, old-world feel.

-When planning a trip to Lago di Como, there are many possibilities of what towns to visit or how to get around the lake.
-My favorite way to fit it into a trip itinerary is to make a day trip of the lake.
+When planning a trip to Lake Como, there are many possibilities of what towns to visit or how to get around the lake.
+My favorite way to fit it into a trip itinerary is to make a day trip to the lake from Milan.

 Of course you can indulge in Italian luxury if you have the time and money to stay on Lago di Como!